-ABMSim is a research activity to analyze structural change in the dairy sector in a spatial explicit setting.
-It combines a detailed mathematical programming model for dairy farms based on a meta-modeling approach with an Agent Based Model (ABM) which covers both farmers and dairies.
+ABMSim is a research activity to analyze structural change and nutrient exchanges between individal farms a spatial explicit setting.
+It combines a Farmdyn as a detailed single farm model based on a meta-modeling approach with an Agent Based Model (ABM) which covers a farm population from agricultural census statistics at commune level in an actual landscape with a 100x100m resolution.
 The model is written in Java and steered by a Graphical User Interface based on GGIG

 Documentation: Britz, W. (2014): ABMSim - A flexible framework for Agent Based Models to simulate spatially explicit structural change in agriculture, Methodological and technical documentation, Version 1.0, 32 pages

-CGEBOX - A modular and extendable framwork for Computable General Equilibrium Modeling
+CGEBOX - A modular and extendable framework for Computable General Equilibrium Modeling

 CGEBOX is a GAMS based CGE modeling tool which is based on the GTAP family of CGEs, but offering extensions and flexibility to include features of other well-known CGEs.
 It can be used in comparative-static and recursive-dynamic mode, as a global and single region model.
-Currently, features of GTAP-E, GTAP-AEZ and GTAP-AGR can be used in modular fashion, trade can be depicted either based on Armington/CET, or using the Krugmann or Melitz models, in combination with a MRIO approach.
-Besides the regional household approach, separate accounts for the government and (several) private household(s) can be introduced.
+Currently, features of GTAP-E, GTAP-AEZ and GTAP-AGR can be used in modular fashion, trade can be depicted either based on Armington/CET, or using the Krugman or Melitz models, in combination with a MRIO approach.
+Besides the regional household approach, separate accounts for the government and (several) private household(s) can be introduced, drawing on myGTAP.
 Production for Europe can be depicted at the level of 250 NUTS II regions.
+G-RDEM, developed by Roberto Roson and Wolfgang Britz, offers a recursive-dynamic variant with features relevant for the construction of long-term baselines.
 The model is developed jointly with the GTAP center in Purdue, written in GAMS and steered by a Graphical User Interface based on GGIG.

 GGIG - Gams Graphical Interface Generator